DC-analysis/dclab/docs/sec_av_notation.rst

 --------
 A feature is a measurement parameter of an RT-DC measurement.
-For instance, the feature "index" enumerates all recorded events, the feature "deformation" contains the deformation values of all events.
+For instance, the feature "index" enumerates all recorded events, the feature "deform" contains the deformation values of all events.
 There are scalar features, i.e. features that assign a single number to an event, and non-scalar features, such as "image" and "contour".
 The following features are supported by dclab: